The objectives of the North American Free Trade (NAFTA) Agreement, as elaborated by its principles and rules, are to:

 Article 415 of the NAFTA defines fungible goods as goods that are interchangeable for commercial purposes and have essentially identical properties.
 When a producer mixes originating and non-originating fungible goods so that physical identification of originating goods is impossible, the producer may determine origin of those goods based on any of the standard inventory accounting methods (e.g., FIFO, LIFO) specified in the Uniform Regulations.
 These provisions apply equally to fungible materials that are used in the production of a good.

 For example, Company X of Mexico supplies clips to airplane manufacturers throughout North America.
 Some of the clips X supplies originate in Mexico and others are made in China.
 All of the clips are identical construction and are intermingled at X’s warehouse.
 On January 1, Company X buys 3,000 clips of Mexican origin; on January 3 it buys 1,000 clips of Chinese origin.
 If Company X uses FIFO inventory procedures, the first 3,000 clips it used to fill an order are considered Mexican regardless of their actual origin.

 The NAFTA Agreement provides many options for exporters to qualify their goods for preferential duty treatment.
-Next month’s article will address accessories, spare parts and tools, and packaging for retail sale.
+Part 6 in this series will address accessories, spare parts and tools, and packaging for retail sale.

 This article, which was first published in November 2002, has been updated to include current information and web links.